craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Dismember
 Please see the [[#Targeting Table]] below.

-As you perform a weapon attack, you may attempt to amputate an exposed organ or part of a creature.
+As you perform a weapon attack, you may attempt to amputate an exposed organ or limb of a creature.
 Select a row of the [[#Targeting Table]].
-If your atta ack beats the target's AC + your selection's DC, the part is removed and the corresponding effect is applied.
+If your atta ack beats the target's AC + your selection's DC, the part is "removed" and the corresponding effect is applied.

 ### Sweep
 In replacement of a weapon attack, you may swing your weapon in a large arc.
 Choose a number of creatures  up to your proficiency bonus that are in range of the attack.
 Then, make a weapon attack against each of them.
 For any hits made this way, the damage dealt is halved.